nemesis122/Wiki-ARC-from-AuxXxilium/Home.md

 * Max 8 Drives per Storagecontroller
 * Max 26 Drives per System
 * Max 8 NIC per System
 * If you use "Arc Patch" you can only use each Model once in if you plan to use CMS.
-If not, you can use once per MAC.